smrg-lm/sc3/docs/source/intro/nonrealtime.rst

 Timing in NRT
 -------------

-In NRT all commands and messages are synchronous because the mode captures the term:`logical time` and create the OSC instructions with the proper :term:`timetag`.
-No server is running and no message is sent, all server instructions are stored in an `OSC score` (which is a collection of bundles ordered by time) that is later rendered by the command line server program.
+In NRT all commands and messages are synchronous.
+The mode runs in term:`logical time` and creates the OSC instructions with the proper :term:`timetag`.
+No server is booted and no message is sent, all server instructions are stored in an `OSC score` (which is a collection of bundles ordered by time) that is later rendered by the command line server program.